deniz14k/Roundtable/README.md

 - **Hotwire (Turbo)**
 - **Tailwind CSS**
 - **SQLite** (development Database)

-I didn’t use React, Vue, or extra gems .
-I wanted to keep the stack lean and Rails-native.

 # Screenshots
 ![First, the empty index page look like this :](screenshots/MeetingsIndexBlank.png)